 - Waco History App — Download this free app that puts the history of Waco at your fingertips; Includes over 10 tours, curated by the Baylor University Institute for Oral History & The Texas Collection and the Waco History Team, including a tour of Women’s History in Waco.

 - Cameron Park – Cameron Park is one of the largest municipal parks in Texas.
 It covers 416 acres, and it has 20 miles of hiking, running, and biking trails.
 It also includes a disc-golf course and many playgrounds, and Cameron Park Zoo is at its center.
-The park is within walking distance, along the river trail, of the Hilton Waco.
+The park is within walking distance, along the river trail, of the Waco Convention Center.

 - River Walk – The river path runs along both the eastern and western banks of the Brazos.
-The western side of the path takes walkers from Baylor University past the Hilton Waco to Cameron Park.
+The western side of the path takes walkers from Baylor University past the Waco Convention Center to Cameron Park.

 - BSR Cable Park is a world-renowned cable park and surfing resort.
 (Surprising for Waco, we know)!
 Although you can surf or wakeboard, we recommend a relaxing float down the Lazy River.